 Lubricate at frequency indicated with high quality SAE 10 weight oil or spray lubricant.

 SEALED BEARINGS

-A number of sealed bearings are used on your Kinze planter to provide trouble free operation.
-These are located in such areas as the drive shaft, row units, and transmission bearings.
-Sealed bearings are lubricated for life and not serviceable.
+Sealed bearings are used on your Kinze planter to provide trouble free operation.

+These are located on drive shafts, row units, and transmission bearings.
+Sealed bearings are lubricated for life and are not serviceable.